Free FOIA Request

 Get Your Report

-When the city responds (typically 5 business days), we email you a full report with every ticket, violation type, fine amount, and status.
+When the city responds (typically 5 business days), we email you a full report with every ticket and fee, its type, amount, status, and what you still owe.

 Want instant results?